 - Student Services offer support and guidance to all students.
 You can come and talk to the Wellbeing Service about anything that’s bothering you.
-You might then be referred to our Counselling and Mental Health team.
+You might then be referred to our Therapeutic Services and Mental Health team.
 They provide short-term psychological therapies and mental health support

-- the Counselling and Mental Health team also run free courses and workshops.
+- Therapeutic Services and Mental Health team also run free courses and workshops.
 These help you manage mental health difficulties and develop your emotional wellbeing

 - Be Well - Talk Now gives you access to support from an adviser by phone or live chat 24 hours a day.
 You can talk through any problems you may have.
 Find out how to get in touch